 Another mom and baby exercise possibility is pilates.
 Pilates is gentle but still very effective to improve the strength of for example your back and abdominal area.

 If you haven’t tried pilates, consider buying a video or attending a class.

-While maybe not so exiting, plain vanilla workout, like sit ups are a great way to get your body back.
-You can use your baby to get some extra resistance, for example put your baby on your stomach while doing sit ups.
+While maybe not so exciting, plain vanilla workout, like sit ups are a great way to get your body back.
+You can use your baby to get some extra resistance, for example, put your baby on your stomach while doing sit ups.
 Lift your baby to exercise your biceps and so on.

-In many cities you’ll find workout classes where you can bring your baby, at least until he learns how to crawl.
-There are also to fairly new, interesting workout DVDs that you can check out:
+In many cities, you’ll find workout classes where you can bring your baby, at least until he or she learns how to crawl.